fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 You can also 3D print the four [pinions](https://github.com/fellesverkstedet/fabricatable-machines/blob/master/humphrey-large-format-cnc/wood-gantry-files/pinion_for_3Dprinting.stl) with fabrication service like Shapeways.
 We reccomend SLS nylon printing for maxiumum strength and wear resistance.

 ### How to assemble
-Step by step instructions are pending, for now you can study the [3D assembly STEP or Rhino file](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/wood-gantry-files) for guidance
+Step by step instructions are pending, for now you can study the [3D assembly STEP or Rhino file](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/wood-gantry-files) for guidance.

+You can also check out the new [Fusion 360 file](https://github.com/fellesverkstedet/fabricatable-machines/tree/master/humphrey-large-format-cnc/wood-gantry-files/named-grouped-in-the-order-of-assembly-humphrey-wood-version-quarter-length-bed-v60.f3d) where all the parts have been named, put into groups and put into a suggested order of assembly.
+Tip: expand a group of bodies all the way, uncheck the lightbulbs for the individual bodies, not for the groups(!), and work your way through the assembly by turning on the lightbulbs starting at the top.
+Todo: mark the individual CNC-milled parts with an unique number, [1], [2], [3]...
+[148] etc and update the cutsheets with these numbers using blue stroke Hershey-text (for example using inkscape).
+When the 3D assembly CAD files and the cutsheets both have unique identification of the parts it will be much easier to make clear assembly instructions and to communicate about parts (for example when ordering spare parts, or talking about design improvemnts for a specific part).

 ### How to tune
 * Carefully adjust the eccentric bearings towards the rail surfce with the help of an hex/allen key *(the bearings should not spin freely but follow the movement of the axis, but dont tighten too hard as this will create prematre wear of the valchromat rails)*